ncatlab/nlab-content/pages/5/0/0/4/4005/content.md

 It is an example of a space which is not [[semi-locally simply connected space|semi-locally simply connected]].

-The term “Hawaiian earring” is by far the most common name for this space and is used in hundreds of papers.
-Rarely, other terms can be found in the literature, such as “clamshell”, “infinite earring”, and “shrinking wedge of circles”.
+Other terms can be found in the literature, such as “clamshell”, “infinite earring”, and “shrinking wedge of circles”.
 \cite{Dudley} is an early reference that mentions the terms “clamshell” and “Hawaiian earring”.